victorAmakiri/victorAmakiri/README.md

 - 👋 Hi, I’m @victorAmakiri
-- 👀 I’m interested in systems programming
+- 👀 I’m interested in Building Web Solutions
-- 🌱 I’m currently learning C
+- 🌱 Javascript and TypeScript Engineer
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: Him

 <!---
 victorAmakiri/victorAmakiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.